jhbruhn/escpos2mqtt/book/src/introduction.md

 The specific topic of a printer follows the structure `escpos/{printer_id}/print`, where `printer_id` is the printers ID.
 Find the printers ID by checking the logs, or `manual` if you want to use the manual printer.

+## HomeAssistant
+The service will create notify entities for HomeAssistant MQTT discovery.
+Send programs to these notify endpoints to print receipts via HomeAssistant easily.
+Alternatively, you can publish raw MQTT messages to the correct topics.